-Mileage varies from person to person and vehicle to vehicle, but most experts recommend you get your oil changed every 5,000 to 7,000 miles if your driving in severe conditions or travelling short distances frequently.
+Mileage varies from person to person and vehicle to vehicle, but most experts recommend you get your oil changed every 5,000 to 7,000 miles if your driving in severe conditions or traveling short distances frequently.
 If your driving in temperate conditions and tend to stick to the highway, you can wait for every 8,000 to 10,000 miles.

 Sometimes your vehicle will let you know its due for an oil change by simply illuminating the check engine light.